Krapopolis: Production

 In June 2020, it was announced that Dan Harmon signed a deal with Fox to create a new adult animated comedy for 2022, with a straight-to-series order.
 It is Fox Entertainment Studios' first fully owned animated comedy series.
 Bento Box Entertainment is the animation studio.

 In May 2021, it was announced that the series would be titled Krapopolis.
 At the same time, Fox stated that it would be "the first-ever animated series curated entirely on the blockchain", and the network would sell NFTs and other digital tie-ins to the series.
 According to Fox, NFT owners "will be able to vote on specific show content and dictate exclusive on-air elements."

 In June 2021, it was announced that Jordan Young would be the showrunner for the series.

 In October 2022, Fox gave the series an early renewal for a second season ahead of its premiere.

 In March 2023, Fox gave the series another early renewal ahead of its premiere, with the show lasting for a total of three seasons.
 In April 2023, it was announced that Alex Rubens was replacing Young as showrunner for the second and third seasons.

 In July 2024, the series was renewed for a fourth season ahead of the second-season premiere.

-In May 2025, the series was renewed for a fifth season.
+In May 2025, the series was renewed for a fifth season ahead of the third-season premiere.

 Release

 In July 2022, Fox announced the series was scheduled to premiere with a special preview episode on November 27, 2022, before its official premiere in 2023.
 It was delayed to September 24, 2023.
 The second season premiered on September 29, 2024.
 The third season premiered on September 28, 2025.

 In Canada, Citytv and CHCH share the broadcast rights due to scheduling issues and is available to stream on Citytv+.
+In the United Kingdom, the first season was acquired by BBC iPlayer, available on the streaming platform from 15 September 2026.